 Beta hydroxy acid (BHA) – They penetrate the pores to unclog them and are more suitable for those with oily and combination skin types.
 Salicylic acid is the commonly used BHA, and dermatologists use this to treat acne.

-Retinol – A form of vitamin A used for various skin care treatments, Retinol is a powerful exfoliant that you can apply to treat acne.
+Retinol – A form of vitamin A used for various skin care treatments; Retinol is a powerful exfoliant that you can apply to treat acne.
 There are several acne medications and skin care products online.
 Buy the best medication online.

 Summary

 Our skin undergoes a natural turnover cycle every thirty days or so.
 When this happens, the upper layer of the skin leaves dead skin cells and replaces them with new ones.
 These dead skin cells are shed through normal daily activities, such as pulling clothes on and off.
 A person is unaware of when old skin cells fall.
 Exfoliation is to get rid of these dead skin cells from the top layer of the skin more quickly.
 The best thing is that you don’t need to visit a beauty salon to do this every time.
 Instead, you can easily do it at home.
-If you wish to exfoliate your face, use a gentle method and avoid the delicate area around the eyes and lips.
-Overuse can be irritating even to skin that is not too sensitive.
-Gentle exfoliation may help to treat or prevent breakouts.

 admin